Factral/winter-attention/README.md

 # winter-attention
-notes about attention and transfomers
+This repository contains notes about attention mechanisms with code examples included

+# Luong Attention